pi3d/pi3d.github.com/html/_sources/FAQ.txt

   on the realvnc website.
 To get things working on my machine I had to reduce the screen resolution quite a bit and enable the experimental direct capture mode.
-  The animation speed is significantly faster with the xserver desktop not running and execting the pi3d programs from the command line.
+  The animation speed is significantly faster with the xserver desktop not running and executing the pi3d programs from the command line.
 To do this you will have to change the default behavior using raspi-config.

 Optional arguments